Ira Allen Eastman: Early life

 Eastman was born in Gilmanton, New Hampshire, the son of Stephen and Hannah Eastman.
-He attended the local schools and Gilmanton Academy before graduating from Dartmouth College in Hanover, New Hampshire in 1829.
+He attended the local schools and Gilmanton Academy before graduating from Dartmouth College in Hanover, New Hampshire, in 1829.
 He read law and was admitted to the bar in 1832.
 He began practicing law in Troy, New Hampshire.

 Political career

 Eastman returned to Gilmanton in 1834 and continued the practice of law.
 He served as clerk of the New Hampshire House of Representatives in 1835.
-He was as member of the State House of Representatives from 1836-1838, and served as speaker of the State House in 1837 and 1838.
+He was as member of the State House of Representatives from 1836 to 1838, and served as speaker of the State House in 1837 and 1838.
 He was Register of Probate for Strafford County from 1836 to 1839.

 Eastman was elected as a Democrat to the Twenty-sixth and Twenty-seventh Congresses, serving from March 4, 1839 - March 3, 1843.
 He served as chairman of the United States House Committee on Revisal and Unfinished Business during the Twenty-seventh Congress.
 He was not a candidate for renomination in 1842.

-After leaving Congress, he served as judge of the New Hampshire Court of Common Pleas from 1844-1849.
-He served as associate justice of the New Hampshire Supreme Court from 1849-1855, and as justice of the New Hampshire Supreme Court from 1855-1859.
+After leaving Congress, he served as judge of the New Hampshire Court of Common Pleas from 1844 to 1849.
+He served as associate justice of the New Hampshire Supreme Court from 1849 to 1855, and as justice of the New Hampshire Supreme Court from 1855 to 1859.
 In 1858, he was honored with a L.L.D. degree from Dartmouth College, and in 1859 he was chosen trustee of Dartmouth.

 After resigning from judicial service, Eastman resumed the practice of law.
 He practiced law in Concord and Manchester.
 Eastman was an unsuccessful Democratic candidate for Governor of New Hampshire in 1863 and for United States Senator in 1866.

-Eastman died on March 21, 1881 in Manchester and is interred in Valley Cemetery.
+Eastman died on March 21, 1881, in Manchester and is interred in Valley Cemetery.